- Asbestos Identification

 Window putty can contain asbestos of different types which may include a stable composite putty within old timber window frames (Picture 1) or rope type friable window gaskets to georgian wire frame windows (Picture 2).
 The use of asbestos within the putty assists the fire resistance, increasing the structural integrity of the window during a fire.

-For further information on asbestos please contact our Sydney or Melbourne office listed below.
+For further information on asbestos please contact our Sydney office listed below.

 Phone 02 9621 3706